svirant/FisherPriceController_Arduino/README.md

 ![guts](https://github.com/svirant/FisherPriceController_Arduino/assets/62872229/fc62230c-be8a-49b3-b64d-884a8ae3294b)

-## Disable Speaker mod for revision without rear switch
+# Disable Speaker mod for revision without rear switch
 The tradeoff is that it will disable the "learn" sounds and only make sounds in "play" mode.
 Which I think is the better of the two anyways.
+## Switch Positions
+* LEFT - powered off
+* MIDDLE - sounds disabled
+* RIGHT - sounds enabled

-* Involves 3 trace cuts and 3 wires as shown
+## Involves 3 trace cuts and 3 wires as shown
 ![IMG_6653](https://github.com/svirant/FisherPriceController_Arduino/assets/62872229/d606d9ab-5425-4f3c-970b-c47137ebab69)